Santa Barbara Bike Paths For All Riders

 The Santa Barbara Harbor and Breakwater are located between Leadbetter Beach and Stearns Wharf.
 Here you’ll find one of the favorite local restaurants, the beloved Brophy Brothers.
 The breakwater extends around the entire southern edge of the harbor, protecting it from the waves and winter storms.
 There are plenty of bikes racks here to lock up at so you can hop off and explore the harbor area.

 A one-block detour from the Cabrillo bike path will plant you firmly in Santa Barbara’s Funk Zone.
 Santa Barbara’s Funk Zone is home to a plethora of eateries, breweries, wineries, and boutique stores.
-Though the area the funk zone occupies is small, the density of shops here leaves much to be explored during your biking adventure!
+While the funk zone occupies a small area, the density of shops leaves much to be explored during your biking adventure!

 East Beach & Andree Clark Bird Refuge

 On the eastern edge of Santa Barbara and along the Cabrillo Bike Path you will find East Beach and the Andree Clark Bird Refuge.
 East beach is a popular spot for sunbathing and volleyball, with more than a dozen volleyball courts.
 Directly across from East Beach and along this Santa Barbara bike path is the Andree Clark Bird Refuge.
 There are three viewing platforms along the bike path that surrounds the bird refuge.
 Over 200 species of birds have been observed at the Bird Refuge.
 Native and non-native turtles can be observed basking on floating vegetation and along the perimeter of the islands.
 Sensitive wildlife resources present at the Bird Refuge include tidewater goby, southwest pond turtle, and several birds protected under the Migratory Bird Treaty Act.